leios/sophia-and-ahab/README.md

 1. Create a "noteblock" LaTeX object that will read in a paragraph, then annotate the paragraph with Tikz and point to a footnote.
 Something like \begin{noteblock} paragraph \end{noteblock}{footnotetext}
 2. Allow for building with Fae.jl for fractal cover art?
+3. subfiles package for multi-file input to compile one at a time

 ## License
 Any code to render the text is licensed under the MIT license in LICENSE.md.